Skip to main content

 The category of Reformed Christian Commitment is a new category in Calvin University’s review of faculty.
 The expectations in this category make explicit was has long been implicit in Calvin’s review of faculty.
 At the time of review, faculty are expected to engage each evaluative area thoughtfully and asked to respond to a set of essay prompts that draw from the expectations.
 Their colleagues, students, alumni, and pastors are invited to reflect on the faculty member’s performance.

 Calvin University equips faculty to be successfully reappointed through a range of opportunities for ongoing professional development.
 A faculty member’s active participation in these faculty development opportunities, either as a participant or a contributor, is one mark of success as a Calvin faculty member.
-Faculty development opportunities are offered through several offices on campus, including the Global Faculty Development Institute, the Teaching and Learning Network, and the Office of the Executive Associate to the President for Diversity and Inclusion.
+Faculty development opportunities are offered through several offices on campus, including the Global Faculty Development Institute and the Teaching and Learning Network.

 The expectations at tenure/five-year renewable term are rooted in Calvin University’s Statement of Identity and Mission: Believing and Belonging and From Every Nation.